mangalam-research/wed/doc/index.rst

   functionality works, but it needs a server able to handle AJAX calls.
 Github.io is not able to do this.

+* Autosave is turned off, for the reason given above.

 * You cannot edit attributes in a generic way, as attributes.
 The functionality just has not been implemented yet because wed is developed in the context of a project where all attributes are set